advpetc/Knowledge-Repo/web-backend/README.md

-**In this directory you will find everything about web frontend development**
+**In this directory you will find everything about web backend development**

 * [Random technologies learnt from internship](demo.md)